 - Always finish a whole wall at once.
 Do not stop in the middle and allow the wall to dry before it is complete.
 This may result in an uneven finish.

 - A wall should be painted using only one batch of paint.
 Minor variations in color may occur from gallon to gallon of natural paint.
 These variations will not be noticeable from wall to wall, but you should mix up enough paint so that you can finish one wall with the exact same mixed paint.

 - Keep in mind that brushing on a paint may result in some texture (slightly visible brushstrokes).
 Test a small, inconspicuous area to see if this is a look you like.
 Otherwise, use a roller for a smoother finish. (*Exception: Tinted Lime Paints cannot be rolled on.)

 - Apply the paint with a brush or roller using criss-cross strokes.

 - Do not be surprised if the mixed liquid paint appears darker than the color you selected.
 Unearthed natural paints become lighter as they dry.
 If you are concerned about the color and would like to see exactly what it will look like before you apply, do a test surface and allow it to dry thoroughly.
 (Note that the paint may appear blotchy and uneven as it is drying.)

 - Use mixed paint promptly.
 Please see your paint’s product data sheet to determine how soon after mixing you must use it.
-For example, Vega paint should be used within the same day of mixing.

 - Do not be alarmed when your paint appears blotchy as it dries.
 This is normal for natural paints, and they will dry to a nice, uniform finish.